 A patient with astigmatism needs to have the same factors taken into account as the spherical contact lens patient along with additional care.
 Astigmatism on the eye must be corrected taking into account the lens rotation.
 The contact lens prescription will often not match an eyeglass prescription since each contact lens brand rotates differently on the eye.

 It is important to give the opportunity for patients to try different lenses in their own environments and over time so that we can know if the lenses will continue to be comfortable and the vision remain stable.
 For example, work environments can offer obstacles such as computer use which always increases the incidence of dry eye.

 Bifocal and Monovision Contact Lens Fit

 As we age, we are often in need of both a prescription for far and up close.
 Bifocal lenses are specifically designed to shift on the eye to allow for vision at two different distances.
 Bifocal contacts can often eliminate the need for patients to put glasses on over their contact lenses to see the computer or read.

 Rigid lenses were the first type of lenses to be used widely.
-They are still often worn especially when patients were fit as children.
+They are still often worn with lenses when patients were fit as children.
 They can offer clarity of vision that supersedes soft contacts but is not usually prescribed now because of adaptability issues that new wearers must withstand.
 Rigid lenses are still often prescribed for corneal problems such as Keratoconus because they help to shape the cornea and offer a smoother surface for vision quality.
-Hybrid lenses are the latest version of contact lenses for patients who have corneal problems and they combine the clarity of vision of rigid lenses yet the better adaptability of soft lenses.
+Hybrid lenses are the latest version of contact lenses for patients who have corneal problems they combine the vision clarity rigid lenses offer, but the advanced adaptability of soft lenses problems.